 Either way, work the dye with your fingers so that it will penetrate beyond the top hair layer.

-If you have a thicker and fuller hair, it will be best to part your hair into smaller sections for full, quick, and even absorption.
+If you have thicker and fuller hair, it will be best to part your hair into smaller sections for full, quick, and even absorption.

 The length, texture, and thickness of your hair determine how long it takes to apply the dye.